-In our opinion, the consolidated financial statements on pages 2 to 29 comply with generally accepted accounting practice in New Zealand and present fairly, in all material respects, the consolidated financial position of Smartpay Holdings Limited as at 31 March 2016 and its consolidated financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements of Smartpay Holdings Limited (the company) and its subsidiaries (the Group) on pages 2 to 29:

+- Present fairly in all material respects the Group's financial position as at 31 March 2017 and its financial performance and cash flows for the year ended on that date; and - ii.
+Comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.